lucasr/twoway-view/README.md

-NOTE: TwoWayView's API is not final yet.
-Although the library is fairly funcional, this is still beta-quality code.
+NOTE: TwoWayView's API is not final yet and code is under heavy development at the moment.
 Do not rely on it for production code just yet.
-Feedback is very welcome!
+Feedback and patches are very welcome!

 What is it?
 ===========

-ListView-like widget with support for vertical and horizontal scrolling.
+ListView-like view with support for vertical and horizontal scrolling.

 Features
 ========

-* Proper view recycling while scrolling, just like ListView/GridView.
+* View recycling while scrolling, just like ListView/GridView.
 * Vertical and horizontal scrolling support.
+* A lot more to come.

 How do I use it?
 ================